mossgreen/blog/_posts/2016-05-12-thinking-in-jQuery.md

 title: Thinking in jQuery
 ---

-These are my notes while reading some blogs(e.g., http://www.ruanyifeng.com) and the book [jqfundamentals](http://www.jqfundamentals.com/).
+>These are my notes while reading some blogs(e.g., http://www.ruanyifeng.com) and the book [jqfundamentals](http://www.jqfundamentals.com/).
 The content will be the following:

-### 1. How to select DOM elements
+How to select DOM elements
+---

 the basic design concept of JQ is that it selects an element from DOM and manipulate it directly.

-1.1 the select expression can be CSS selectors:
+### 1. the select expression can be CSS selectors:

 ```
 $(document) // to select whole document object